DukeCityDigital/mysurveys/README.md

-# Websurvey
+# MySurveys

-Websurvey is an open source web app designed to help researchers conduct studies.
+MySurveys is an open source web app designed to help researchers conduct studies.
 You can read more about conducting surveys by reading the documentation a href here.

 ## Installation and getting started